Working with Sass and SCSS in Compass Projects

 Open the Compass page or dialog box by doing one of the following:

-- Open the Settings / Preferences Dialog by choosing for Windows and Linux or for OS X, and click Compass under Languages & Frameworks.
+- Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for OS X, and click Compass under Languages & Frameworks.

 .scssfile, type the following import statement: